Raising £934k to build flats next to railway

 Background: In 2011, the client and his father purchased a plot of land in London which abutted a railway line.
 At this time, the availability of property development finance was limited, so whilst waiting for the market to pick up they successfully sought planning permission to build a block of eight flats.
 After this, the client's father retired, transferring the balance of his interest in the land to his son by Deed of Gift.

 The project: To build a block of eight flats made up of three one-bed flats, four two-bed flats and a single studio.
 Once complete the flats would be let on individual Assured Shorthold Tenancy agreements.
+The predicted development completion time is 18 months.

 The challenge: To find a lender willing to finance the project in such close proximity to a railway line and, although none was found on site, Japanese Knotweed was identified nearby.
+There was also some concern about the site’s previous use as a filling station, which could have resulted in ground contamination.